top of page

 FB-Trinity-Sessions.jpg

-Come and celebrate with Rick and hear some of the great hits from this milestone album.
+Come and celebrate with Rick Price and hear some of the great hits from this milestone album.
 Back in April 1995, Rick Price released “River Of Love” the first single from the album Tamborine Mountain which was also released in July of that same year.
 The single as well as the album scored high on the ARIA Charts.
 Produced by Rick and acclaimed New York Producer Ben Wisch featuring special guest appearances by Tommy Emmanuel on “Foolish Heart” and Tina Arena who joined Rick for the duet “Trust Me This Is Love”.
 The album title refers to a picturesque rain forest area located in the Gold Coast Hinterland near Beaudesert where Rick grew up.

 After the success of the first single “River of Love” a second single “Bridge Building Man” was released.
 This song was written as an affecionate salute to his father and grandfather.
 These songs